Poland has a strict abortion law — and many abortions. Lawmakers are now tackling the legislation

-WARSAW, Poland — (AP) — Poland’s parliament is finally holding a long-awaited debate on liberalizing the country's strict abortion law.
-The traditionally Catholic nation has one of the most restrictive laws in Europe — but the reality is that many women terminate pregnancies at home with pills mailed from abroad.
+WARSAW, Poland — (AP) — Poland’s parliament held a long-awaited debate Thursday on liberalizing the country's strict abortion law.
+The traditionally Catholic nation has one of the most restrictive laws in Europe, but many women terminate pregnancies at home with pills mailed from abroad.

-Many Tusk voters hoped lawmakers would have taken up the matter sooner.
-But conservatives in Tusk's three-party governing coalition pushed to keep the hot-button issue off the agenda until last weekend's local elections were over.
+Lawmakers in the lower house of parliament considered four proposals and will vote Friday on whether to send them for further work.

-Either way, an uncertain path awaits those who would like to liberalize the law.
-Surveys show public support for a more liberal law, but those fighting for the status quo have also mobilized, with an anti-abortion group planning a march through downtown Warsaw on Thursday afternoon as the debate is underway.
+Surveys show public support for a more liberal law, but those fighting for a total ban are also mobilized.

+A conservative lawmaker, Dariusz Matecki, played the sound of a child’s heartbeat through a microphone at one point in the debate and held a poster showing a fetus and the words “10th week after conception."

+Władysław Kurowski with the main conservative opposition party, Law and Justice, argued that lawmakers should instead deal with the country's falling birth rate, and said “we must resolutely oppose this crime against the Polish people.”

 Crucially, conservative politicians hold key political positions with the power to block change.

-The other is the speaker of parliament, Szymon Hołownia, who had once considered becoming a Dominican friar.
-Abortion rights advocates accuse him of violating the will of the voters by keeping the issue off the agenda for months.
+The other is the parliament speaker, Szymon Hołownia, who had once considered becoming a Dominican friar.
+Abortion rights advocates accuse him of violating the will of voters by keeping the issue off the agenda for months.

 "He is a Christian fundamentalist abusing his power as the speaker of parliament," said Marta Lempart, head of the Women's Strike, a group that organized mass protests in recent years while the previous right-wing government pushed to restrict abortion rights.

-Recalling the record high voter turnout last fall, when nearly 75% of voters cast ballots, she accused the speaker of “spitting in the face” of all those who turned out to vote.

-After what is expected to be a heated debate, lawmakers are to vote Friday on whether to move forward with the proposals by sending them to a special commission for further work.

 Under the current law, doctors in Poland can only provide abortions if a woman's health or life is at risk or if the pregnancy results from a crime.
-However, doctors often will not perform abortion even when they are permissible under the law.
+However, doctors often will not perform abortions even when they are permissible under the law, citing their conscience.

 There have been cases in recent years of women with troubled pregnancies who died after doctors prioritized keeping the fetuses alive.